 - Exchange Info: Get the truck driver’s name, employer information, contact information, vehicle, and insurance information as well.

-- Contact an Attorney: Talk to an Atlanta truck accident lawyer to handle your case as you rest and recuperate.
+- Contact an 18 wheeler accident Attorney: Talk to an Atlanta truck accident lawyer to handle your case as you rest and recuperate.

 What Are the Laws Regarding Trucking Accident Liability in Atlanta?